 The UWindsor American Concrete Institute (ACI) Student Chapter is one of only 15 universities worldwide to receive the honour.
 ACI has more than 101 chapters, 93 student chapters and nearly 20,000 members spanning more than 120 countries.
 The institute’s Outstanding University award recognizes institutions for a high level of participation in ACI and concrete related activities.

-The student chapter hosted two of the institute’s monthly webinars, showing viewers how to pour concrete in the cold weather and prepare the jobsite for epoxy grout pours.
+The student chapter hosted two of ACI’s monthly webinars, showing viewers how to pour concrete in the cold weather and prepare the jobsite for epoxy grout pours.
 Five chapter members also attended the ACI Spring 2015 Convention in Kansas City and participated in the annual National Precast Day with a tour of a local precast/prestressed concrete plant.